Jason Mudrick Was Right About The Secular Decline Of Malls

 Source: The Gap (February 28, 2019) Q4 2019 Conference Call

 For another example, on May 20, 2019, Ascena Retail Groups, Inc. (ASNA) boldly informed the market and its landlords that they were deftly closing 600 Dressbarn stores during the 2019.
-Now Ascena owns other strong brands, such as Ann Taylor, Loft, some plus sized women's stores, the kids brand Justice, and has a minority JV interest in Maurice's, but 600 is a lot of stores.
+Now Ascena owns other strong brands, such as Ann Taylor, Loft, some plus-sized women's stores, the kids brand Justice, and has a minority JV interest in Maurice's, but 600 is a lot of stores.

-There were dozens of other signposts and warning signs, but posting all of them would be boring and detract from my forward looking message.
-Essentially, if investors were open minded enough and considered that this was more than a cyclical trend, they might have avoided this sector.
-Our confirmation biases get reinforced and we go back and look at strong rear view mirror metrics to assure ourselves.
+There were dozens of other signposts and warning signs, but posting all of them would be boring and detract from my forward-looking message.
+Essentially, if investors were open-minded enough and considered that this was more than a cyclical trend, they might have avoided this sector.
+Our confirmation biases get reinforced and we go back and look at strong rearview mirror metrics to assure ourselves.
 Speaking of confirmation bias, we tell ourselves that Simon Property Group is invincible, they own trophy properties in highly populated areas with favorable disposable income, they can borrow money at super low rates, their CEO is smarter than the rest of the industry.
-Yet it stocks continues to go lower.
+Yet, its stocks continue to go lower.

 By the way, I read the David Simon's now infamous (zig-zag) conference call February 4, 2020 conference call.
 I came away befuddled by his confirmation bias.
 During the call, analysts were puzzled that Simon hadn't bought back any stock, given the then relatively low stock price.
 Analysts were persistent and really pressed him on the topic as they sense he had something up this sleeve.
-Yet, at least during the call, Mr. Simon keep deflecting and playing coy, especially when a Bloomberg report (during the conference call) broke that Simon was close to a deal to buy Taubman.
+Yet, at least during the call, Mr. Simon keeps deflecting and playing coy, especially when a Bloomberg report (during the conference call) broke that Simon was close to a deal to buy Taubman.
 Lo and behold, on February 10, 2020, Simon announced that it agreed to acquire Taubman and for a large premium.
 After learning about the deal, again on February 10th, I distinctly recall telling a friend that Icarus (Mr. Simon) flew too close to the sun this time.
 Now David Simon is wealthier than I will ever be (at least financially) and in the old paradigm, he built a great company.
-However, the world changed and Simon has been caught flat footed.
+However, the world changed and Simon has been caught flat-footed.
 In a COVID-19 world and post COVID-19, the secular decline of malls has been dramatically accelerated and pulled forward.
 I expect a multitude of potential bankruptcies by tenants and some mall REITs.

 Speaking of Simon Property Group, the anointed king of class "A" malls, if you actually take the time to visit some of its properties (perhaps in your state, depending on where you live) you quickly work out that Simon owns plenty of great malls as well as some really weak malls.
 Per Simon's FY 2019 10-K, in the United States, the company owns or has a majority interest in 106 enclosed malls, 69 outlet malls, 14 mill properties, and 4 lifestyle centers.